Policy Advocacy

 Bill Number: SB 1228 | Outcome: Stalled

-This bill would add “sexual orientation” and “gender identity” to the list of protected classes in Idaho’s Human Rights Act.
+This bill would have added “sexual orientation” and “gender identity” to the list of protected classes in Idaho’s Human Rights Act.
 Though 2SLGBTQIA+ Idahoans are protected from discrimination in certain jurisdictions, they still lack statewide protections.
 That means they may be fired from their job, lose their housing, or be denied service because of who they are.
 This bill has been introduced 11 times but has not yet advanced past a committee hearing.

 Ban on Anti-Discrimination Protections for 2SLGBTQ+ Idahoans

-Bill Number: HB 557 | Outcome: TBD
+Bill Number: HB 557 | Outcome: Stalled

 Ban on Gender & Sexuality Education